Skip to content

 Working with industry

 Unlike a degree apprenticeship, TEDI-London students will be working with multiple employers, rather than just one.
-This provides a wider experience and broader exposure to potential employers – it also enables our students to build a portfolio of project experience and delivery to present, reference and discuss at job interviews.
+This provides a wider experience and broader exposure to potential employers – it also allows you to build a portfolio of project experience and delivery, to present, reference and discuss at job interviews.
+You’ll be engaging with industry in a professional capacity from the very start of your programme.

 Entry requirements